 3. Describe whether, and to what extent, the collection of information involves the use of automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses, and the basis for the decision for adopting this means of collection.
 Also describe any consideration of using information technology to reduce burden.

 Respondents will have the following options: 1) printing the survey and filling it out manually and then returning it via traditional mail; 2) filling the survey out electronically and returning it via email; or 3) visiting a website where the questionnaire can be filled out online.
+The third option is preferred by the study team, and participants will be encouraged to use it.

 4. Describe efforts to identify duplication.
 Show specifically why any similar information already available cannot be used or modified for use for the purposes described in Item 2 above.